 |Resolution||5080 LPI||5080 LPI|

-Ugee is another budget drawing tablet brand.
+Ugee is another low-price drawing tablet brand.
 Their M708 is very similar to the Huion in most ways.
-It’s a bit cheaper, but it’s also smaller and the quality isn’t as good.
+It’s less expensive, but it’s also smaller and the quality isn’t as good.

 There are no soft keys and the overall experience may feel a little crude in comparison.
-But if you’re on a tight budget, this is a great graphics tablet.
+But if you’re looking for a bargain, this is a great graphics tablet.

 |Huion H610 Pro||Ugee M708|